Hosseinmote/Data_Analysis_R/Exploratory_Analysis_BasicPlotting/README.md

-# Base Plotting in R
+# Basic Plotting in R

 The goal in this project is to analyze data and make some exploratory plots using R base plotting system.
 The data is from the UC Irvine Machine Learning Repository.
 In particular, we will be using the